 The clinical significance of these claims has potential.
-If we assume my claims regarding the experience of psychosis can be measured, mapped out, and analyzed for degradation between a signifier’s linkages, this scheme’s usefulness becomes apparent.
+If we assume my claims regarding psychosis can be measured, mapped out, and studied, EBP will have a big hand in the future when it comes to studying Psychosis.
 Further analysis will have to research the correlation between sign association and the experience of the individual who has psychosis.

-Given all signs of change, the active disease process moves toward a higher degree of chaos and instability.
+Given all ‘signs’ change, the active disease process moves toward a higher degree of chaos and instability.
 Measuring distress tolerance to such changes will also be necessary for the research to add new meaning to understanding how everyone’s unique experience shares commonalities.